NickGrunert/master-thesis/modules/02_algorithm.typ

     == Edge Detection using the Canny Algorithm <section:edge_detection>

+    === Calculating the Derivative

+    @ScharrOperator

+    === Applying Logarithmic Scaling

+    Using the Logarithm on the original, but normalized, nDSM Image data will help to enhance the contrast of the image.
+This will not only make the image more visually appealing but also easier to interpret.
+    @fig:algorithm:log shows the difference when applying the Logarithm directly after calculating the derivative.
+    It is observable that the image which contains logarithmic normalization has less extreme maxima and minima, which makes it easier to interpret the image, due to the smaller values being more prominent, leading to a more balanced image in intensity.
+    In the Image not using logarithmic scaling, most colours become very pale whilest only the extreme values on for example the edges of the house become intensively coloured, leading to the fact, that the image becomes hard to interpret by human eyes when trying to evaluate or validate the calculated data.
+    The results of both are of quite different quality, which is due to the parameter of 'clipped percentage’ and input parameter for the Canny Edge Detection algorithm.
+    It appears that they could be changed in such a way that both images are much more similar in quality, but this is not researched in depth until after @section:scoring, when better experimentation is possible due to the scoring system.
+    For now, further experiments will continue to use the logarithmic normalization, as it is a simple and effective way to enhance the contrast of the image, which in turn results in a wider or better scope for parameter tuning.

+    #figure(
+      image("../figures/apply_log/Result.png", width: 100%),
+      caption: [
+        Comparison between using the Logarithm on the original nDSM Image data and the original nDSM Image data without prior adjustments.
+      ],
+    ) <fig:algorithm:log>

+    === Clipping extreme Values

+    === Gaussian Blurring

+    #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
+    A crucial step in the pipeline is applying Gaussian Blur @GaussianOperator to reduce noise through smoothing.
+    This step is neccessary, as the derivative data is very noisy accross segments.
+    Blurring the data leads to much improvement in the quality of the detected edges, as less noise inside a coherent surface is strong enough to be detected as an edge which in turn leads to the algorithm being less likely to split surfaces into multiple surfaces.
+    However, it can be noted that due to the small size of the image this blurring leads to a loss of detail, meaning problems in the detection of thin roof parts.
+    In earlier iterations of the algorithm, the blurring was done after shifting the data between 0 and 255, which the following edge detection algorithm uses.
+    This, however small it was, lead to a minor loss of quality due to integer rounding so it was changed to be done before the shifting.

+    #heading(depth: 5, numbering: none, bookmarked: false)[Code]
+    ```python
+    class BlurringMethod(Enum):
+        NONE = 0
+        SMALL = 1
+        MEDIUM = 2

+    def edge_detection(...):
+      # ... other steps

+      ####### STEP 4 : GAUSSIAN BLURRING
+      match apply_blur:
+        case BlurringMethod.NONE:
+          blurred = clipped
+        case BlurringMethod.SMALL:
+          blurred = cv2.GaussianBlur(clipped, (3, 3), 0)
+        case BlurringMethod.MEDIUM:
+          blurred = cv2.GaussianBlur(clipped, (5, 5), 0)
+        case _: # Catch-all for unmatched cases
+          raise ValueError("Unexpected blurring type")

+      # ... other steps
+    ```

+    === Canny Edge Detection

+    === Results

     @fig:edp:pipeline shows the full pipeline used for the edge detection.
     For now, the pipeline is kept simple, as the main goal is to create a basis for further experiments.
     The derivatives are distinguished between x and y directions, as using the combined values in the form of magnitude creates error.